-ment in performance can be attributed to two factors.
+Thus, these experiments show that the FMR-FI approach for integrating different classifiers can provide reliable performance in classifying the severity of bug reports in the Eclipse, Mozilla, and GNOME bug repositories.
+This improvement in performance can be attributed to two factors.
 One factor is that the fusion of multi-RSMOTE with the fuzzy integral approach weakens the occasionality caused by random sampling process and improves the generalization ability of the RSMOTE approach.
 The other factor is that the FMR-FI approach for integrating different classifiers can complement the classification performance of the classifiers, resulting in a higher overall performance than that of individual classifiers.
 In addition, the performance improvement in classifying the severity of bug reports in the Eclipse bug repository using FMI-FI is higher than that for Mozilla, and the performance improvement for Mozilla is higher than that for GNOME.

-RQ3: Can the fusion of multi-RSMOTE with fuzzy integral approach outperform state-of-the-art approaches?
+RQ3: Can the FMR-FI approach outperform state-of-the-art approaches?

 In order to demonstrate the superiority of the FMR-FI approach, in this experimental part, the proposed FMR-FI approach is compared with three popular classifier ensemble approaches (namely, voting, bagging, and AdaBoost).
-Two evaluation indexes (i.e. accuracy and F-measure) are used to evaluate the performance of fusion of multi-classifiers to predict the class label of bug reports.
-The accuracy and Fmeasure are shown in Figures 8-10, the performance of the FMR-FI is better than that of voting, bagging, and AdaBoost approaches on all datasets.
-Figure 8 shows the performance in classifying the severity of Eclipse bug reports.
-The average accuracies are 8.16%, 10.03%, and 11.04% higher than that of voting, bagging and AdaBoost, respectively.
-And the average F-measure are 7.35%, 10.30%, and 11.57% higher than that of other ensemble methods, respectively.
-Figure 9 shows the performance in classifying the severity of Mozilla bug reports.
-The average accuracies are 4.39%, 6.58%, and 6.63% higher than that of voting, bagging and AdaBoost, respectively.
+Two evaluation indexes (i.e., accuracy and F-measure) are used to evaluate the performance of fusion of multiclassifiers to predict the class label of bug reports.
+The accuracy and F-measure are shown in Figs. 8-10 and the performance of the FMR-FI is better than that of voting, bagging, and AdaBoost approaches on all datasets.
+Fig. 8 shows the performance in classifying the severity of Eclipse bug reports.
+The average accuracies are 8.16%, 10.03%, and 11.04% higher than that of voting, bagging, and AdaBoost, respectively, and the average F-measure are 7.35%, 10.30%, and 11.57% higher than that of other ensemble methods, respectively.
+Fig. 9 shows the performance in classifying the severity of Mozilla bug reports.
+The average accuracies are 4.39%, 6.58%, and 6.63% higher than that of voting, bagging, and AdaBoost, respectively.
 And the average F-measure are 4.82%, 7.41%, and 8.75% higher than that of other ensemble methods, respectively.
-Figure 10 shows the performance in classifying the severity of GNOME bug reports.
-The average accuracies are 3.53%, 6.33%, and 6.76% higher than that of voting, bagging and AdaBoost, respectively.
-And the average F-measure are 3.65%, 6.29%, and 6.29% higher than that of other ensemble methods, respectively.
+Fig. 10 shows the performance in classifying the severity of GNOME bug reports.
+The average accuracies are 3.53%, 6.33%, and 6.76% higher than that of voting, bagging and AdaBoost, respectively and the average F-measure are 3.65%, 6.29%, and 6.29% higher than that of other ensemble methods, respectively.